Glacier NP: Top Day Hikes in Two Medicine Valley

-Things I have Learned About The Place:
+Things I have Learned About Hiking in Two Medicine Valley

+2. Cobalt Lake – Two Medicine Pass (strenuous).
 Scenic views from the top of Two Medicine Pass blow me away!
+It is a hike in Glacier National Pakr, I highly recommend.
 A day hike or backpack from Two Medicine lower boat dock to Cobalt Lake is 5.7 miles one-way.
-From Cobalt Lake to the top of the pass is additional 2 miles one-way with an elevation gain of 1,000ft.
+From Cobalt Lake to the top of the pass is an additional 2 miles one-way with an elevation gain of 1,000ft.

+4. Triple Divide Pass (strenuous).
 Hiking to the top of Triple Divide Pass is another great experience to see the most spectacular views.
 Triple Divide Pass happens to be on the Continental Divide Trail, and thru-hikers are often seen on the trail.
 I particularly enjoyed the trail for its mesmerizing vistas and the peaks.

 5. Siyeh Pass (strenuous).
 Siyeh Pass is a high-elevation route that traverses two passes on its way around Going-to-the-Sun Mountain.
 A day hike from Siyeh Bend to Siyeh Pass is 4.7 miles (7.5 km) one-way with an elevation gain of 2240 feet.